qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

   Depending on the algorithm, the number of rows can be modified or not by using the buttons on the right side of the window.

-Along with the parameters tab, you will find another tab named 'Log'.
+Along with the :guilabel:`Parameters` tab, you will find another tab named :guilabel:`Log`.
 Information provided by the algorithm during its execution is written in this tab, and allow you to track the execution and be aware and have more details about the algorithm as it runs.
 Notice that not all algorithms write information to this tab, and many of them might run silently without producing any output other than the final files.

 On the right hand side of the dialog you wil find a short description of the algorithm, which will help you understand its purpose and its basic ideas.
 If such a description is not available, the description panel will not be shown.

 Some algorithms might have a more detailed help file, which might include description of every parameter it uses, or examples.
 In that case, you will find a :guilabel:`Help` tab in the  parameters dialog.

 A note on projections
 .....................

-Algorithms that are run from the processing framework --- this is also true of most of the external applications whose algorithms are exposed through it--- do not perform any reprojection on input layers and assume that all of them are already in a common coordinate system and ready to be analyzed.
+Algorithms that are run from the processing framework --- this is also true for most of the external applications whose algorithms are exposed through it --- do not perform any reprojection on input layers and assume that all of them are already in a common coordinate system and ready to be analyzed.
 Whenever you use more than one layer as input to an algorithm, whether vector or raster, it is up to you to make sure that they are all in the